mks0601/3DMPPE_POSENET_RELEASE/README.md

 * Prepare `input.jpg` and pre-trained snapshot at `demo` folder.
 * Run `python demo.py --gpu 0 --test_epoch 24` if you want to run on gpu 0 and use `snapshot_24.pth.tar`.
 * You can see `output_pose_2d.jpg` and new window that shows 3D pose.
 * **Note that the x- and y-axis of the output 3D pose are in image space (pixel).
-You can do camera-backprojection to make them milimeter by supplying focal lengths at line 104~115.**
+You can do camera-backprojection to make them milimeter by supplying root depth, focal lengths, and princpts at line 104~115.
+To obtain them, please use [demo of RootNet](https://github.com/mks0601/3DMPPE_ROOTNET_RELEASE/tree/master/demo).**

 ## Directory